AlayaNetwork/alaya-truffle/docs/source/reference/contract-abstractions.md

 # Contract abstractions

-Truffle provides contract abstractions for interacting with your contracts.
+platon truffle provides contract abstractions for interacting with your contracts.
 Skip ahead to the [api section](../reference/contract-abstractions#api) for a list of contract methods.

 ## Usage